Better Communications, Better Care

 We provide communication training for care providers to improve quality of care, reduce stress and burnout, and enhance the care experience for everyone.

-We offer info sessions for families of older adults to help navigate the eldercare landscape and ensure their loved ones receive the care and support they need.
+We offer info sessions for adult children of older adults to help navigate the eldercare landscape and ensure their loved ones receive the care and support they need.

 For healthcare professionals, providing care for older adults can be a challenge.
 Older patients often have multiple, persistent health issues and challenges to communication such as hearing loss and dementia, and limited time and resources often present barriers to addressing patient needs.
 In this training, healthcare providers learn how to improve quality of care and health outcomes for older patients through effective interpersonal communication practices.